eye-wave/greasy-fork/scripts/builder/README.md

   --watch                    watch for changes

-  --web                      serve file on a web server -p --port                  port number of the web server
+  --web                      serve file on a web server --open                     open server url in a web browser -p --port                  port number of the web server

   --no-build                 don't bundle the code, just embed the manifest.